 6. Acne Is a Constant Problem

 If you’re constantly experiencing acne breakouts, it could be a sign of sensitive skin.
-Furthermore, some anti-acne creams might make the problem worse.
+Furthermore, some anti-acne creams might make the problem worse, especially if they contain harsh or drying ingredients.

 You can help treat recurring acne by keeping your skin clean and consulting a dermatologist regarding potential treatments.